gilesjb/jam/README.md

-# Jam - A build tool that's Just a Memoizer
+# Jam build tool

-A lightweight library that lets you write command-line build scripts in plain Java or Kotlin code.
+Jam is a library for use in build scripts written in a JVM language like Java or Kotlin.
-Jam provides command-line option handling, logging, and dependency tracking.
+In addition to utility functions for compiling Java code, Jam provides command-line option handling, logging, and dependency tracking.

-## How does it work?
+## Build scripts are programs

+Jam has a similar philosophy to [tools.build](https://clojure.org/guides/tools_build):
+"your project build is inherently a program".
+A Jam build script is just Java or Kotlin code, preferably packaged as an executable [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) file so it can be run directly from the command line.

-The core of Jam is a *memoizer*, which intercepts all call to methods on a Project interface and caches their return values so that subsequent calls to the same method with the same parameters can be served from cache.
+The core of Jam is a *memoizer*, which intercepts method calls and caches their return values so that subsequent calls to the same method with the same parameters can be served from cache.

 The memoizer has two additional features that are needed for a build system:

 1. The cache contents can be persisted to disk so that project state is maintained between build executions.
 2. The memoizer records methods' dependencies on mutable resources like source files, and if those resources change the memoizer knows that derived results - and build artifacts they reference - are now stale.

 >Jam's memoizer has a `dependsOn()` method which is conceptually similar to `useState()` in React